ansible-collections/ibm_zos_core/docs/source/community_guides_docs/zos_ansible_module_testing.rst

 Configuration and Dependencies
 ==============================

-Several configurations are dependencies are needed to run both the functional and unit test cases.
-This section will cover how to configure the environment and which dependencies to install.
+This section explains how to configure the environment and which dependencies to install to run both the functional and unti test cases.

 Install dependencies
 --------------------